giorgiop94/giorgio-blog/_blog/writing/cole.md

 **“Once I get this, I’ll be happy”**

 We’re constantly told by society that to be happy we need to have a lot of money, a beautiful house, success, etc….
-While it is true that up to a (https://www.sloww.co/how-much-money-enough/) having more money will make us happier, most **people place too much importance on seeking money and material success.**
+While it is true that up to a [certain point](https://www.sloww.co/how-much-money-enough/) having more money will make us happier, most **people place too much importance on seeking money and material success.**

 **We focus on seeking *external*** ***achievements***, thinking that only once we obtain them we will be happy.
 So, **we neglect our internal state,** and we feel like we’re always lacking until we achieve